ngicks/elastic-type/README.md

 ### generate

 Code generator.
-It generates go code from an es mapping.
+It generates go code from an Elasticsearch mapping.

 #### MVPs